What You Can Automate

 - Lists all door instances found, flags elements with missing or blank parameters, shows report output path.

-- Verifies Revit host is available, target categories exist in the model, no egress is required (report is written to local file).
-Egress disclosure: all false.
+- Verifies Revit host is available, target categories exist in the model, no data leaves your machine (report is written to local file).

 - Output